splunk/public-o11y-docs/synthetics/test-config/private-locations.rst

 If your queue latency increases but your queue length doesn’t, then try these troubleshooting methods:

 * Check to see  if a step is delaying the rest of the test
-* Investigate whether you have the sufficient resources to run private location runners on your machines.
+* Investigate whether you have the sufficient resources to run Private location runners on your machines.

 The maximum number of runners in a queue is 100,000.